maixnor/wu-quartz/content/Finances.md

 ### Sufficient Financial Resources
 - Businesses need money for their activities
 - Initial capital needs to be present
-- #todo get additinal points from slides
+- #todo get additinal points from UBBP slides

 ### Hyrid [[Bond]]
 - Combination of a [[Bond]] and a [[Share]]